Glastonbury weather forecast – all the updates you need

 You can find the rundown of the weather forecast for Glastonbury – as noted by Accuweather– below.

-Wednesday 21 June is said to be mostly sunny with a high chance of small showers for a few hours in the afternoon.
-The temperature is predicted to be 21 degrees.
+Wednesday 21 June is said to be sunny with some clouds and a thunderstorm from late morning onwards.
+The temperature is predicted to be 22 degrees.

-Thursday 22 June is said to start out cloudy, but, by the afternoon, the sun will be out in full force.
-Predicted highs of 22 degrees, with the odd shower expected in the afternoon.
+Thursday 22 June is said to be sunny with some clouds.
+Predicted highs of 23 degrees.

-Friday 23 June will be mostly sunny, with highs of 23 degrees.
+Friday 23 June will be mostly sunny with some clouds, and highs of 23 degrees.

-Saturday 24 June will be the same as Friday – sunny with highs of 23 degrees.
+Saturday 24 June will be cloudy with spells of rain – featuring highs of 23 degrees.

-Sunday 25 June is expected to be somewhat cloudy, bu twhen the sun peeps out, there’ll be highs of 24 degrees.
+Sunday 25 June is expected to be warm, with temparatures of up to 27 degrees and a mostly cloudy outlook.

 This list will be updated as and when more accurate forecasts are available.